1984vc/website/content-src/notion/docs/founders-handbook/cofounder-departure.md

 - Having the wrong co-founder.
 A classic example is someone brought onboard as a cofounder because they had the original idea or industry expertise, but who turns out to lack the skills needed to be a startup leader—whether that's functional skills or the startup mindset.
 This issue can often be prevented if founders have honest conversations about roles and expectations upfront.
 - Skill gaps that emerge as the company scales.
 A common example is a founding engineer who excels at building the initial product but struggles to develop the leadership abilities needed to manage a growing engineering team.
-- Last is general lack of alignment over strategy or vision.
+- A general lack of alignment over strategy or vision.
 Typically this materializes when the startup is unable to find product market fit—and the founders gravitate to different ideas.

 ## The Five Steps of Founder Transition

 How a CEO handles a co-founder's departure can make the difference between a smooth transition and organizational collapse.
-Here are the steps you need to follow
+Here are the steps you need to follow.

 ### 1. Communicate Well Before the Decision